setavenger/go-bip352/README.md

 - [x] Receiving vectors passing
 - [ ] Include vin checking module (include functionality that allows for checking whether inputs are eligible according to the BIP)
 - [ ] Standardize errors as types
+- [ ] Benchmark a map of labels against looping over the slice of labels in matching